cicingik/dotfiles/README.md

 # Dotfiles
 This is my personal configuration for code in terminal.
-Including nvim, zsh, and wezterm.
+Including wezterm, zsh, nvim and tmux.

 ## Requirements
 - [ohmyz](https://ohmyz.sh)